DiamondLightSource/Opt-ID/README.md

 that the random number generator (RNG) should be seeded and thus produce the same output across multiple runs with the same parameters. `--seed-value` is specified if a particular value to seed the RNG is desired (by default its value is 1).
 Some examples of using these flags would be

 ```
 python -m IDSort.src.optid --sort --cluster-off --seed /path/to/yaml /path/to/data/dir
-python -m IDSort.src.optid --sort --cluster-off --seed --seed-value 30 /path/to/yaml /path/to/data/dir
+python -m IDSort.src.optid --shim --cluster-off --seed --seed-value 30 /path/to/yaml /path/to/data/dir
 ```
 ## YAML config files